 During one such undertaking at a Fort Lauderdale nursing home, Randy founded the “Art on Walls Project.”
 Dedicated to involving people living in institutions in the creative process, it emphasized art and communication as part of the healing and nurturing endeavor.
 In one area, a 100’ mural took nearly a year to complete.
 In another area focusing on patients with Alzheimer’s, smaller murals were painted to give the illusion of shelving with items familiar to the residents.

-In 2003 her figurative painting was juried into the Paradise City Arts Festival.
+In 2003 her figurative paintings were juried into the Paradise City Arts Festival.
 Following that Randy traveled extensively in outdoor and indoor art shows from her new home in North Carolina to Pennsylvania, Georgia and Florida.

 Since 2008 Randy has partnered with UMAR Arts Center in Charlotte, teaching art techniques to adults with developmental disabilities. www.umarinfo.com

 In 2012 while reworking a painting, Randy went a bit too far and dug deep into the wood, her favorite substrate.
-It was a pivotal moment for her, leading to classes in carving, purchasing power tools and learning from a variety of fine woodworkers.
-Her carved wood art has been accepted into juried shows and has won many awards.
+It was a pivotal moment for her, leading to classes in carving, purchasing power tools and learning from many fine woodworkers.
+She adds a variety of mediums to her wood work including fiber and beading.